 ECOSOC makes the final decisions on the granting, suspension or withdrawal of the consultative status of NGOs, usually by following recommendations of the Committee.

-When ECOSOC finally approves the Committee recommendation to grant consultative status to an NGO, another official notification is sent by the NGO Branch.
+When ECOSOC finally approves the Committee recommendation to grant consultative status to an NGO, another official notification is sent to the NGO by the NGO Branch.